grimmer0125/embedded-pydicom-react-viewer/README.md

 ## Issues

 1. [Performance] Using Python numpy in browser is slow, it takes `3~4s` for 1 512*512 array operation.
 Using pure JavaScript/TypeScript takes less than 0.5s.
 Ref: https://github.com/pyodide/pyodide/issues/112 (the author said WebAssembly may takes `3~5x` slow).
-The better way might be (can rollback to git commit: `219299f9adec489134206faf0cfab79d8345a7df`), using pydicom to parse DICOM files, sending pixel data to JS, then use JS to flatten 2d grey data to 1d RGBA canvas image data.
+The better way might be
+    1. (can rollback to git commit: `219299f9adec489134206faf0cfab79d8345a7df`), using pydicom to parse DICOM files, sending pixel data to JS, then use JS to flatten 2d grey data to 1d RGBA canvas image data.
+    2. Or is there any quick way in numpy for flattening a 2d grey array to 1d RGBA array?
+Such as https://stackoverflow.com/questions/59219210/extend-a-greyscale-image-to-fit-a-rgb-image + flatten?